-Over the past three years, Cominar's investment in Properties Under Development has remained relatively stable, from \$20.9 million as at December 31, 2018 to \$24.8 million as at December 31, 2020 (excluding amounts invested in Espace Bouvier, which is a joint venture with Groupe Dallaire).
-Over this period, \$77.1 million has been invested in Properties Under Development and properties valued at \$45.7 million were transferred from Properties Under Development to Income Properties.
-Key projects completed or in progress over the last three years include Palladium (Ford), Ilot Mendel and Espace Bouvier as well as an office and retail project in Québec City.
+Over the past three years, Cominar's investment in Properties Under Development has decreased, from \$41.5 million as at December 31, 2019 to \$14.9 million as at December 31, 2021 (excluding amounts invested in Espace Bouvier, which is a joint venture with Groupe Dallaire).
+Over this period, \$81.4 million has been invested in Properties Under Development and properties valued at \$50.5 million were transferred from Properties Under Development to Income Properties.
+Key projects completed or in progress over the last three years include Palladium (Ford), Bouvier-Bertrand, Ilot Mendel, a new and state-of-the-art warehouse at Curé Labelle, a 530 units residential development at Centropolis as well as several retail redevelopments.

 During the third quarter of 2019, Cominar commenced the development of 800 Palladium Drive which is part of the Palladium Campus in Kanata, Ontario.
 This 100,000 square foot office building is now fully leased, with 96% of the offices to be occupied by Ford Canada to house its research and development center for autonomous vehicles.
 Ford took possession and began leasehold improvements at the beginning of August 2020.
-Construction of the building is complete and it was reclassified as an Income Property as at December 31, 2020.
+Construction of the building is completed and it was reclassified as an Income Property as at December 31, 2020.